-If the battery is not up to charge, recharge starting at a 4 amp rate and finishing with a 2 amp rate.
-Quick charges are not recommended.
+If the battery is not properly charged, recharge it starting with a rate of four amperes and finishing with a rate of two amperes.
+The battery should be removed from the airplane for charging, and quick charges are not recommended.